-This exercise introduces the new Upright tool in the Lens Corrections panel, illustrating the various modes with a single sample image.
-Have students experiment with a range of images, incorporating adjustments to the Aspect slider.
+This exercise in Lesson 6 deals with the Upright tool in the Lens Corrections panel, illustrating the various modes with a single sample image.
+Have students reinforce their understanding of the results to be expected by experimenting with a range of images, incorporating adjustments to the Aspect slider.

-- 1 What are the working modes of the Spot Removal tool and how do they differ? - 2 How can you change the brush size of the Spot Removal and Adjustment Brush tools without taking your cursor away from the job at hand? - 3 What can you do if you decide that you're not satisfied with the way you cropped a photo previously? - 4 What is chromatic aberration?
+- 1 What are the working modes of the Spot Removal tool and how do they differ? - 2 How can you change the brush size of the Spot Removal and Adjustment Brush tools without taking your cursor away from the job at hand? - 3 What can you do if you decide that you're not satisfied with the way you cropped a photo previously? - What is chromatic aberration?

-- 1 The Spot Removal tool works in either Clone mode or Heal mode.
-In Clone mode, the tool covers an imperfection in the photo (the target area) with an exact copy of another portion of the image (the sample area).
-In Heal mode, the Spot Removal Tool blends the sampled area with the target area rather than replacing it. - 2 Press the [and] keys to reduce or increase the brush size, respectively. - 3 Simply click the Crop Overlay tool to reactivate the current crop, and then drag the handles of the cropping rectangle.
-This is one of the advantages of non-destructive editing-your edits remain "live" and adjustable. - 4 Chromatic aberration is a lens effect resulting in colored fringes around pictured objects, most commonly near the edges of the shot where the lens has been unable to focus the different wavelengths of light correctly on the sensor.
+- The Spot Removal tool works in either Clone or Heal mode.
+In Clone mode, the Spot Removal tool replaces an imperfection in the photo (the target area) with an exact copy of another portion of the image (the sample area).
+In Heal mode, the tool blends the sampled area with the target area rather than replacing it. - 2 Press the [and] keys to reduce or increase the brush size, respectively. - 3 Simply click the Crop Overlay tool to reactivate the current crop, and then drag the handles of the cropping rectangle.
+This is one of the advantages of nondestructive editing-your edits remain "live" and adjustable. - 4 Chromatic aberration is a lens effect resulting in colored fringes around pictured objects, most commonly near the edges of the shot where the lens has been unable to focus the different wavelengths of light correctly on the sensor.

-Lesson 7: Creating a Photo Book
+Lesson 7: Creating a photo book